How to use the 'random' module in Python

 Understanding the difference between randint() and randrange()

-A frequent point of confusion is the subtle difference between random.randint() and random.randrange().
-While both generate random integers, their range definitions are not the same, which can lead to off-by-one errors if you’re not careful.
+A frequent point of confusion is the subtle difference between randint() and randrange().
+Both generate random integers, but they handle their upper bounds differently, which can easily lead to off-by-one errors.

-random.randint(a, b)is inclusive on both ends, meaning the result can bea,b, or any integer in between.random.randrange(start, stop)works like Python's standardrange()function—it includes thestartvalue but excludes thestopvalue.
+randint(a, b)is inclusive, meaning the result can bea,b, or any integer between them.randrange(start, stop)works like Python's standardrange()function—it's exclusive of thestopvalue.
+The result will never bestop.

 Forgetting to reset the seed between test runs